-Problem Behavior Tier 1 Tier 2 Tier 3 Tier 3 Illegal Required Law Enforcement Notification Attendance Issues • • • Bullying (EC 48900r; EC 48900q, EC 48900r) • Engaged in act of bullying, including, but not limited to, bullying committed by means of an electronic act • Engaged in, or attempted to engage in, hazing as defined in law • Distribution of physical or electronic bullying or cyberbullying materials • • • Contraband - Controlled Substances (EC 48900c, d, j, and p) Possession, use, administering, or under the influence of a controlled substance Possessed, offered, arranged, or negotiated to sell any drug paraphernalia Offering or selling a controlled substance Offered, arranged to sell, negotiated to sell, or sold prescription drugs Offered, arranged or negotiated to sell a controlled substance and then provided a replica substance • • Contraband - Alcohol and Intoxicants (EC 48900c) Possession or under the influence of an alcohol beverage or intoxicant Using, selling, or furnishing alcohol or an intoxicant of any kind • • Contraband - Weapons (48900b, m; 48915c(1)-(2); (5)) • Possession or selling of a firearm or an imitation firearm • Possession or selling a knife or dangerous objects • Brandishing a knife • Possessing or using an explosive (e.g. firecracker) as defined in federal law • •
+Problem Behavior Lvl.
+1 Lvl.
+2 LvI.
+LvI.
+4 LvI.
+5 Required Law Enforcement Notification Attendance Issues • • • • Bullying (EC 48900r; EC 48900q, EC 48900r) • Engaged in act of bullying, including, but not limited to, bullying committed by means of an electronic act • Engaged in, or attempted to engage in, hazing as defined in law • Distribution of physical or electronic bullying or cyberbullying materials • • • • Contraband - Controlled Substances (EC 48900c, d, j, and p) Possession, use, administering, or under the influence of a controlled substance Possessed, offered, arranged, or negotiated to sell any drug paraphernalia Offering or selling a controlled substance Offered, arranged to sell, negotiated to sell, or sold prescription drugs Offered, arranged or negotiated to sell a controlled substance and then provided a replica substance • • • • Contraband - Alcohol and Intoxicants (EC 48900c) Possession or under the influence of an alcohol beverage or intoxicant Using, selling, or furnishing alcohol or an intoxicant of any kind • • • • Contraband - Weapons (48900b, m; 48915c(1)-(2); (5)) • Possession or selling of a firearm or an imitation firearm • Possession or selling a knife or dangerous objects • Brandishing a knife • Possessing or using an explosive (e.g. firecracker) as defined in federal law • • • •

-Problem Behavior Tier 1 Tier 2 Tier 3 Tier 3 Illegal Required Law Enforcement Notification Use of over-the-counter or prescription medicine in a manner other than prescribed by physician Possession, sale, or distribution of unauthorized goods Possession, sale, or distribution of cigarettes or other tobacco products Possession of paraphernalia for tobacco use includes, but is not limited to e-cigarettes, vaporizers, or rolling papers • • Use of over-the-counter or prescription medicine in a manner other than prescribed by physician Possession, sale, or distribution of unauthorized goods Possession, sale, or distribution of cigarettes or other tobacco products Possession of paraphernalia for tobacco use includes, but is not limited to e-cigarettes, vaporizers, or rolling papers • • Disruption/Defiance (48900k) Disruption of school activities or willfully defying the authority of teachers, administrators, school officials, or other school personnel in the performance of their duties: • Minor disruption/defiance • • Major disruption • • • Dress Code (EC 48900k) Wearing clothing that does not fit within dress code guidelines as outlined in the handbook.
-Not wearing clothing as outlined in school dress code (no shoes, no pants, no shirt, etc.) Wearing clothing that does not fit within dress code causing a disruption to school environment • • Harassment (EC 48900k, o) Harassing, intimidating, threatening a pupil or school personnel with actual or expected effects of: Disrupting class Creating disorder Creating an intimidating or hostile educational environment • • • •
+Problem Behavior LvI.
+1 Lvl.
+2 Lvl.
+3 Lvl.
+4 Lvl.
+5 Required Law Enforcement Notification Ontraband - Other Items Use of over-the-counter or prescription medicine in a manner other and prescribed by physician Possession, sale, or distribution of unauthorized goods Possession, sale, or distribution of cigarettes or other tobacco products Possession of paraphernalia for tobacco use includes, but is not limited to e-cigarettes, vaporizers, or rolling papers • • • • • • Disruption/Defiance (48900k) Disruption of school activities or willfully defying the authority of teachers, administrators, school officials, or other school personnel in the performance of their duties: • Minor disruption/defiance Major disruption • • • • • Dress Code (EC 48900k) Wearing clothing that does not fit within dress code guidelines as outlined in the handbook.
+Not wearing clothing as outlined in school dress code (no shoes, no pants, no shirt, etc.) Wearing clothing that does not fit within dress code causing a disruption to school environment • • Harassment (EC 48900k, o) Harassing, intimidating, threatening a pupil or school personnel with actual or expected effects of: Disrupting class Creating disorder, Creating an intimidating or hostile educational environment • • • •

-Problem Behavior Tier 1 Tier 2 Tier 3 Tier 3 Illegal Required Law Enforcement Notification Lying/Academic Dishonesty Lying to get self or others out of trouble Lying to get another person(s) in trouble (EC 48900k) Cheating or plagiarism of schoolwork/homework Forging signatures on school documents Attempt to access or possession of stolen assessments either electronically or hardcopy Distribution of assessments or portions of assessments or assignments for the purpose of helping someone else copy or cheat • • • Physical Aggression/Assault (48900a(1)-(2), t; 48915a(1)(A);(E)) Minor physical aggression without injury Mutual fight (with moderate, little, or no injury) Unintentional, incidental physical contact with another student or school personnel • • Attack on student, causing or attempting to cause physical injury Aids or abets in the infliction or attempted physical injury to another person Willful use of violence upon another person except in self defense Causing serious injury to another person Intentional assault or battery upon school personnel • • Property Misuse/Damage (48900f) Littering on campus Minor or accidental damage • • Attempting or causing damage to school property Breaking and entering school property Set fire to property • • Stealing/Possessing Stolen Property (EC 48900e, g, l; 48915a(1)(D)) • Attempted/stole school or private property • Knowingly possess stolen property • Knowing received stolen school or private property • Attempting or committing robbery or extortion Verbal and Written Threats/ Intimidation (EC 48900k, o, i, q) • • • Yelling or using aggressive language Minor name calling or teasing, whether written or verbal • •
+Problem Behavior Lvl.
+1 Lvl.
+2 Lvl.
+3 Lvl.
+4 Lvl.
+5 Required Law Enforcement Notification Lying/Academic Dishonesty Lying to get self or others out of trouble Lying to get another person(s) in trouble (EC 48900k) Cheating or plagiarism of schoolwork/homework Forging signatures on school documents Attempt to access or possession of stolen assessments either electronically or hardcopy Distribution of assessments or portions of assessments or assignments for the purpose of helping someone else copy or cheat • • • • Physical Aggression/Assault (48900a(1)-(2), t; 48915a(1)(A);(E)) Minor physical aggression without injury Mutual fight (with moderate, little, or no injury) Unintentional, incidental physical contact with another student or school personnel • • • Attack on student, causing or attempting to cause physical injury Aids or abets in the infliction or attempted physical injury to another person Willful use of violence upon another person except in self defense Causing serious injury to another person Intentional assault or battery upon school personnel • • • • Property Misuse/Damage (48900f) Littering on campus Minor or accidental damage • • • Attempting or causing damage to school property Breaking and entering school property Set fire to property • • • •